 The expanded program now connects volunteer drivers with residents through out the County.
 The incorporated Cities of Auburn, Lincoln, Loomis, Rocklin, Roseville and portions of unincorporated south Placer County already had access to this service.

-Residents can enlist a relative, neighbor, friend, or a pool of volunteer drivers to get them to non-emergency medical appointments, public assistance, and quality of life types of services.
+Placer County residents can enlist a relative, neighbor, friend, or a pool of volunteer drivers to get them to non-emergency medical appointments, public assistance, and quality of life types of services.
 Volunteers must have an approved application on file to receive reimbursement.

 The volunteer drivers, after being approved, can be reimbursed for their mileage under one of two programs:

-- Rural Mileage Reimbursement program allows eligible residents in rural areas to enlist a neighbor or friend to provide transportation where volunteer drivers may not be available.
+- Rural Mileage Reimbursement program allows eligible Placer County residents in rural areas to enlist a neighbor or friend to provide transportation where volunteer drivers may not be available.
 The neighbor or friend can then be reimbursed for mileage driven to non-emergency medical appointments.
 The neighbor or friend must be approved as a volunteer driver by Seniors First.

 - First 5 Rural Mileage Reimbursement Program allows families of limited means with children prenatal through age 5 to enlist a neighbor or friend to provide transportation where volunteer drivers may not be available.
 The neighbor or friend can then be reimbursed for mileage driven to essential needs type trips (non-emergency medical appoints, grocery store, county services).